lyrasis/cspace-solr-ucb/README.md

 #### Initial Installation and Maintenance of ETL pipelines on RTL VMs (Ubuntu)

-The following steps will setup the Solr ETL for UCB in ~app_solr.
+The following steps will setup the Solr ETL for UCB in ~APP_USER.

 NB: